 Young Architects Program

 The Museum of Modern Art and MoMA PS1 jointly present the MoMA PS1 Young Architects Program (YAP), an annual series of competitions that gives emerging architects the opportunity to build projects conceived for MoMA PS1's facility in Long Island City, Queens.
 In 2011, during the 12th edition of the Young Architects Program, MoMA and MoMA PS1 partnered with another institution, MAXXI in Rome, to create the first international edition of the Young Architects Program.
-In this new format two projects are selected, one to inhabit MoMA PS1's courtyard and another to compliment MAXXI's celebrated, new building designed by Zaha Hadid.
+In this new format two projects are selected, one to inhabit MoMA PS1's courtyard and another to complement MAXXI's celebrated, new building designed by Zaha Hadid.

 The objective of the project is to provide visitors with an outdoor recreational area for the summer-a much-needed refuge in an urban environment-making the best use of the pre-existing space and available materials.
 The architects follow a program with a tight budget, and are involved in every aspect of the design, development, and construction of the project.
 The site, MoMA PS1's large triangular entrance courtyard and outdoor sculpture area, is an integral part of the museum's popular music concert series, Warm Up, which features experimental music, live bands, and DJs.
 The site is open to visitors throughout the summer.